roocs/roocs-utils/docs/configuration.rst

     project_name = cmip5
     # base directory for data file paths
     base_dir = /badc/cmip5/data/cmip5
-    # if a dataset id is identified as this project, is this the default base directory to use
+    # if a dataset id is identified as coming from this project, should these be the default settings used (as opposed to usig the c3s-cmip5 settings by default)
     is_default_for_path = True
     # template for the output file name - used in ``clisops.utils.file_namers``
     file_name_template = {__derive__var_id}_{frequency}_{model_id}_{experiment_id}_r{realization}i{initialization_method}p{physics_version}{__derive__time_range}{extra}.{__derive__extension}